 Finally, metal balcony railings are fine to paint.
 Exterior metal paint is another common type, and like wood paint, it’ll offer some protection.

 Don’t try to paint glass balcony walls.
 There’s little point painting glass, as it never looks good.
-If you simply want to improve privacy on your balcony, check out one of our articles on this topic.
+You are better off with frosted glass.
+If you simply want to improve privacy on your balcony, check out one of our articles on privacy ideas.

 Balcony Paint Colors

 Choosing balcony paint colors ultimately depends on your style and plans for the space.
 White is the easiest color to find and goes with everything.
 But, it also looks dirty quickly, meaning you’ll have to clean it regularly to keep it looking fresh.

 Gray is another inoffensive option that doesn’t show dirt as easily.
 That said, it’s a little boring and can look very dull if you use it too much.

 Nothing is stopping you from using any color you want.
 You might have to get the paint mixed at a DIY store, as colored exterior paint isn’t as common.
 Going down this route is more expensive, but means you have complete freedom.